Australia's COVID-19 Delta outbreak worsens despite Sydney lockdown - Up News Info

 VACCINE CRITICISMS

-The Sydney outbreak has put Australia’s sluggish vaccine rollout under the microscope.
-Only around 11% of Australia’s adult population of just over 20.5 million have been fully vaccinated.
+The Sydney outbreak has put Australia’s sluggish vaccine rollout under scrutiny.
+Just 11% of Australia’s adult population of just over 20.5 million have been fully vaccinated.

 Critics have pointed to confusing public advice as well as vaccine shortages.

-Official federal health guidance recommends the locally-produced AstraZeneca vaccine be restricted to people aged over 60 because of blood clot concerns, while the imported Pfizer vaccine is currently limited to people below 60.
+Federal health guidance recommends the locally-produced AstraZeneca vaccine be restricted to people aged over 60 because of blood clot concerns, while the imported Pfizer vaccine is currently limited to people between 40 and 60.

-However, New South Wales officials on Monday said the state’s vaccination centers and pharmacies would be authorized to give the AstraZeneca vaccine to anyone over 40.
+However, New South Wales authorities said vaccination centers and pharmacies would now be authorized to give the AstraZeneca vaccine to anyone over 40.
 NSW officials have also recommended shortening the interval to six weeks between AstraZeneca vaccination doses from the recommended 12 weeks.

+The state government said it would open a vaccination hub in western Sydney, the epicenter of the outbreak, on Friday to give more than 10,000 teachers and school staff in the area priority access to inoculations.

+Angelo Gavrielatos, president of the state’s Teachers Federation, said the move was “a welcome first step in what should be the prioritization of all teachers.”

 Lieutenant General John Frewen, head of the COVID-19 vaccination taskforce, on Monday defended a newly-released advertisement showing a youthful-looking intubated woman in a hospital bed struggling to breathe and urging people to get vaccinated.